itzmeanjan/ChalametPIR/chalametpir_common/README.md

 - Parameters: Constants and parameters used in the ChalametPIR protocol.

 > [!NOTE]
-> This crate is not supposed to be used by you on its own, rather it is a common dependency of both `chalamet_pir_server` and `chalamet_pir_client` crates.
+> This crate is not supposed to be used by you on its own, rather it is a common dependency of both `chalametpir_server` and `chalametpir_client` crates.